daSmith1105/entertain.me/README.md

 - utilize an https API for increased security and more precise geo-location
 - add current catergory results are being provided for on the results page
 - build out custom details screen for individual events
+- api seems slow / diagnose any programming issues causing this and ways to speed up results
+- landscape styling could be very much improved